gurpreet-ai/gurpreet-ai.github.io/_posts/2020-05-01-policy-evaluation-deep-reinforcement-learning-series.md

 ## Article Goal

 In this article, our goal will be to implement our first reinforcement learning algorithm called **Iterative Policy Evaluation**.
 This algorithm uses the dynamic programming approach.

+Our goal in RL is find an optimal policy that an agent can follow to complete some task correctly or efficiently.
+We start with some random policy and we will improve the policy by applying some algorithm.
+However, to improve the policy we need to be able to measure it.
+This is where the **Iterative Policy Evaluation** comes into play.

-As the name implies, this is a **iterative algorithm** used to evaluate a given policy, **estimate state value** for all the states in the environment, and it will **output the best state-value function**, $$V^{\pi}$$, for the policy.
-The best value function will give most reward.
+As the name implies, this is a **iterative algorithm** used to evaluate a given policy.
+It does this by **estimating the state value** for all the states in the environment, and it will **output the state-value function**, $$V^{\pi}$$.

 ## 1. Iterative Policy Evaluation Algorithm